psathyrella/partis/manual.md

 The fist step in all cases is to infer a set of parameters particular to the input sequence file.
 These are cached as csv and yaml files in `--parameter-dir`, which defaults to a location in the current directory.
 You only need to cache these once, then can use them for all subsequent runs.
-If `--parameter-dir` doesn't exist, partis assumes that it needs to cache parameters, and does that before running the requested action.
+If `--parameter-dir` (whether explicitly set or left as default) doesn't exist, partis assumes that it needs to cache parameters, and does that before running the requested action.

 ##### `run-viterbi`: find most likely annotations/alignments